kvarak/dnd/docs/_Classes/alchemist.md

 ### Revival Concoction
-Also from 2nd level, you learn how to prepare an additional concoction, the revival concoction, which can be used as an ***action*** to repair your cadaver.
+You learn how to prepare an additional concoction, the revival concoction, which can be used as an ***action*** to repair your cadaver.

 If your cadaver has died within the last hour the concoction can be used to restore it to unlife.
 After 1 minute it is revived with 1 hit point.

 Using the concoction on a “living” cadaver grants it temporary hit points equal to 3 times your class level.
 The temporary hit points are not gained until after 1 minute, and they last indefinitely.

 ### Corpsecrafting Infusions
-At 7th level when you create your cadaver, you can choose to add a variety of boons and features to it by using corpsecrafting infusions.
+When you create your cadaver, you can choose to add a variety of boons and features to it by using corpsecrafting infusions.
 When creating a cadaver you can apply one effect form the infusions list.
 You can apply one additional infusion at 10th level.
 Some infusions can be applied twice, with additional effects.

 **Draining Touch**.
 When you apply this infusion to your cadaver, its unarmed attacks instead do 3d6 necrotic damage.
 If applied twice, the cadaver regains health equal to half the damage dealt with this attack.